Microplastics

 Microplastics are filling up our oceans, turning up everywhere from Antarctic ice sheets to the depths of ocean trenches.

 We know that fish, and even zooplankton – some of the smallest creatures on earth – are eating more and more microplastics.
-There’s a real danger that you are eating fish and seafood contaminated by their plastic meals.
-Recent studies have shown that humans are ingesting microplastics from a range of sources, including shellfish who accumulate and retain microplastics.²
+There’s a real danger that you are eating food contaminated by microplastics.
+Recent studies have shown that humans are ingesting microplastics from a range of sources, including shellfish.² ³

 Plastics, once in the ocean, are known to absorb a range of hazardous chemicals.
 Over time, toxins accumulate onto floating and drifting fragmented plastic debris, and are eventually ingested by marine life.